mtngrown/mtngrown.github.io/source/2014/08/11/the-final-frontier-continues-with-turn-8.html.markdown

 tags: final-frontier
 ---

-The Final Frontier is sort of addictive, I can play a few turns of solo in an hour, and even write them up.
-Continuing from the weekend, here's Turn 8 and more.
+The Final Frontier is sort of addictive.

+I can play a few turns of solo in an hour, and even write them up.
+In fact, I'm getting comfortable enough with the system, I should be able to knock out a turn in a few minutes before I go to work.

+The writing up every turn part may not continue much linger.

+Continuing from the weekend, here's Turns 8 through 11.

 ## Turn 8